Hazel-Li/hazel-li.github.io/_posts/2019-09-07-Tutorial-for-neat-Time-Series-Plot-with-Matplotlib.md

 plt.subplots_adjust(bottom=0.13,top=0.95,hspace=0)
 ```

 left = 0.125  # the left side of the subplots of the figure
 right = 0.9   # the right side of the subplots of the figure
 bottom = 0.1  # the bottom of the subplots of the figure
 top = 0.9     # the top of the subplots of the figure
-wspace = 0.2  # the amount of width reserved for space between subplots,
+wspace = 0.2  # the amount of width reserved for space between subplots
-              # expressed as a fraction of the average axis width
-hspace = 0.2  # the amount of height reserved for space between subplots,
+hspace = 0.2  # the amount of height reserved for space between subplots
-              # expressed as a fraction of the average axis height

 反正有需求的可以上官网随便逛逛，matplotlib还是很强大
 [https://matplotlib.org/api/_as_gen/matplotlib.pyplot.subplots_adjust.html](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.subplots_adjust.html)